boltops-tools/terraspace-docs/_docs/patterns.md

 title: Terraspace Patterns
 ---

-We'll cover some Terraspaace and infrastructure-as-code patterns.
+We'll cover some Terraspace and infrastructure-as-code patterns.

 {% assign docs = site.docs | where: "categories","patterns" %}
 {% for doc in docs -%}